Shenn299/HEIGVD-amtBootcampApp/README.md

 #### Scripts Postman for testing the API
 You can import postman scripts in Postman for testing the API.
 Postman scripts are available in `./postman/amtBootcampApp.postman_collection.json`

+You must import environment which contains global variable.
+It is available in `./postman/amtbootcampApp-1.0.postman_environment.json`

 With this collection of script, you can do CRUD operations on user account.

 You can modify the IP global variable according your environment.
 There is a PORT global variable too.